Research & Innovation

 PULSE Project

-PULSE is an EU-funded research initiative advancing bioprinting methods for space-relevant research and biomedical applications.
-The project develops reproducible tissue-model workflows—particularly for cardiovascular research—to study how space conditions and radiation-related stress may affect human biology.
+PULSE is an EU-funded research initiative under Horizon Europe advancing bioprinting methods for space-relevant research and biomedical applications.
+The project develops reproducible tissue-model workflows — particularly for cardiovascular research — to study how space conditions and radiation-related stress may affect human biology.

 The program includes scaffold-free bioprinting approaches, including levitation-enabled assembly methods, to support more precise and consistent model generation.
-Key focus areas include:
+RDI was identified as a Key Innovator by the EU Innovation Radar for work developed within PULSE.

 Additional project materials and technical details are available to qualified partners in our restricted information area.